-Preparation of the 2013-2016 TIP and amendments and attendant conformity determination of the TIP and Year 2035 RTP.
+Preparation of the 2015-2018 TIP and amendments and attendant conformity determination of the TIP and Year 2035 RTP.

 A short-range transit development plan (TDP) for Ozaukee County was completed in 2003.
 The Milwaukee County short-range transit plan was completed in 2011.
 The City of Waukesha short range plan was completed in 2012.
-The Racine and Washington County TDPs were completed in 2013, and the Kenosha plan will be completed in 2014.
-Assistance was provided to Washington County in monitoring the effectiveness of commuter bus service provided under a CMAQ demonstration grant.
-Assistance was provided in the preparation of a grant application for the Milwaukee area and through the Wisconsin Employment Transportation Assistance Program.
-A Regional workshop was conducted, and as necessary, follow up workshops were conducted in individual seven counties to prepare a public transit-human services coordination plan for each county and the Region.
+The Racine TDP was completed in 2013, and the Washington County plan was completed in 2015.
+The Kenosha County plan will be completed in 2016.
+A Regional workshop was conducted in 2012, and as necessary, follow up workshops were conducted in individual seven counties to prepare a public transit-human services coordination plan for each county and the Region.

-Commission staff worked with the State and local governments to select projects for \$38,736,210 million in Milwaukee Urbanized Area American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds (ARRA STP-M).
+Commission staff worked in 2009 with the State and local governments to select projects for \$38,736,210 million in Milwaukee Urbanized Area American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds (ARRA STP-M).
 The funding allocation and project selection prepared by Commission staff attempted to treat each county and community fairly and equitably, and attempted to address the three criteria identified for consideration in funding allocation and project selection: 1) Recognize the overall need for funding is, and the allocation of funding and project selection should be, in proportion to the lane-miles of arterial facilities under the jurisdiction of each county and community; 2) Recognize that the ARRA states that priority is to be given to projects located in economically distressed areas, and the long used lane-mile funding allocation should be adjusted to account for this concern; and, 3) recognize that the ARRA is an economic stimulus bill, and projects which would be under construction in 2009, as compared to 2010, should receive priority for funding.

-Commission staff worked with the State and local governments to select a project to receive Round Lake Beach Urbanized Area American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds.
+Commission staff worked in 2009 with the State and local governments to select a project to receive Round Lake Beach Urbanized Area American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds.

-Commission staff worked with the State and local governments within the Kenosha, and Racine Urbanized Areas, to prioritize and submit to the Wisconsin Department of Transportation a list of eligible potential projects to receive American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds.
+Commission staff worked in 2009 with the State and local governments within the Kenosha, and Racine Urbanized Areas, to prioritize and submit to the Wisconsin Department of Transportation a list of eligible potential projects to receive American Recovery and Reinvestment Act Federal Highway Administration Surface Transportation Program funds.

-Commission staff worked with the State and local governments within the Milwaukee Urbanized Area, to prioritize and submit to the Wisconsin Department of Transportation a list of eligible potential projects to receive American Recovery and Reinvestment Act Federal Highway Administration Transportation Enhancement Program funds.
+Commission staff worked in 2009 with the State and local governments within the Milwaukee Urbanized Area, to prioritize and submit to the Wisconsin Department of Transportation a list of eligible potential projects to receive American Recovery and Reinvestment Act Federal Highway Administration Transportation Enhancement Program funds.
 The Commission staff identified the distribution of Federal Transit Administration (FTA) Section 5307/5340 formula program funds among the four formally designated recipients in the Milwaukee urbanized area-Milwaukee, Ozaukee, Washington, and Waukesha Counties.
 The funds were distributed among the designated recipients/transit operators based on annual transit ridership and service data-revenue vehicle miles of transit service, revenue vehicle hours of transit service, revenue passengers, and passenger miles-reported by each transit operator to the Federal Transit Administration and the Wisconsin Department of Transportation, with 25 percent of the urbanized area apportionment distributed using each criterion.
+The same methodology was used to distribute to Milwaukee area transit operators for FTA Section 5337 and 5339 formula funds allocated to the Milwaukee urbanized area.
+This process was used again in 2015 to distribute FTA 5307/5340, 5337, and 5339 formula funds.